Air transports of heads of state and government: Poland

-As of June 2022, the Polish Government operates a fleet of five aircraft for VIP transport.
-This includes two Boeing BBJ2 in custom configuration for 65 passengers and featuring secure communication systems as well as anti-missile defense systems, one reconfigured Boeing 737-800NG with 132 seats, and two Gulfstream G550 each capable of carrying 16 passengers.
-The aircraft are operated and maintained by the Polish Air Force 1st Airlift Air Base.
+As of 2025, the government fleet includes two Boeing BBJ2 in custom configuration for 65 passengers, featuring a VIP suite with separate work and rest areas, a business class section, an economy class section, a small medical suite with lifesaving equipment, secure communication systems as well as anti-missile defense systems; one reconfigured Boeing 737-800NG with 132 seats that can be also used by the military and for casualty evacuation; and two Gulfstream G550 in VIP configuration, each capable of carrying 16 passengers.
+The 1st Airlift Air Base also operates multiple PZL W-3A Sokół and Mil Mi-8 helicopters.